darshan117/BroDB/README.md

 ## What's the Deal, Bro?

 Welcome to BroDB, the database that's got your back like a true bro!
-Written from scratch in Go (because real bros don't need no third-party libraries).
+Written from scratch in Go no third party libraries used.
 Inspired by barney from TV series HIMYM.

-## Features 😎
+## Features

 - **B-tree Indexing**: Our B-trees are so jacked, they make binary trees look like twigs.
 - **Table Rendering**: Tables so pretty, you'll want to frame them and hang them in your man cave.